piotrszyma/ply-compiler/README.md

 ### PLY Compiler

-A compiler build for Formal Languages and Translation Techniques classes
+A compiler built for Formal Languages and Translation Techniques classes

 Winter Semester 2017/2018